Skip to contents

 • hamming_distance (Hamming distance)

-• Distance between patients is (1 * variable weight) summed over all variables
+• Distance between patients is (1 * feature weight) summed over all features

 References